qcri/Arabesque-Skeleton/README.md

     Vertex ids should be in the range between 0 and `(number of vertices - 1)`.
 A sample graph is under the `data` directory.

 3. Upload your input graph to HDFS.
 A sample graph is under the `data` directory.
+Make sure you have initialized HDFS first.

   ```
   hdfs dfs -put <input graph file> <destination graph file in HDFS>